Science at the crossroads of creativity and ethics

 Dr. Robin Young

-Earlier this year, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
+In spring of 2022, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
 This is part two in a six-part series recognizing teaching faculty at UBC.

 A common image that crosses the mind while thinking about cell biology is simply watching and studying cells under a microscope.
 But Dr. Robin Young, Assistant Professor of Teaching in the Department of Biology of the Irving K. Barber Faculty of Science at UBC Okanagan, has redefined this conventional perception of the discipline through a thoughtful convergence of three seemingly disparate areas: research, ethics and creativity.